We're here to help you!

 Panola College requires students applying for grants or loans to submit the Free Application for Federal Student Aid form to the Department of Education.
 This application is used to determine federal and state grant eligibility.
 Our federal school code is 003600.

-Excess funds release date for the fall semester is November 19, 2021.
+Excess funds release date for the Spring semester is February 24, 2023.

 Apply for Financial Aid

 These steps are a general guideline.
 Your financial aid process may include more steps or less, depending on your eligibility and when you begin the process.

 All official financial aid correspondence will go to the student's Panola College email address.
 Students may not receive federal financial aid at different colleges during the same semester.

 STEP 1: Complete the Free Application for Federal Student Aid (FAFSA).

 You will receive notification through your Panola College email about additional information that will be required once the FAFSA has been processed.

 STEP 3: Log into your Student CampusConnect to complete any missing documents or additional paperwork required by the Department of Education.

 Most forms can be completed and submitted online.

 Forms listed in red are not available online and students will need to contact the Financial Aid Office for more information.
 Paper documents are also available by contacting firstname.lastname@example.org.